 The incumbent and the smallest mobile operator were again designated for the element of special social tariffs for disabled users on the basis of the new Government Decree of 2008.
 The decree specifies the reduction of the scope for the element of special tariffs, which was introduced by primary legislation at the beginning of 2008, by excluding the provision of special prices for low-income recipients.
 Nevertheless, in addition to the requirements set out in the designation, the smallest operator decided to maintain the original wider scope of special discounts.
 The third mobile player did not apply for a designation to provide social tariffs.
 However, it continues to offer on a voluntary basis more generous discounts than those provided for by the current universal service obligation.
-The scope of designated elements has been further reduced by the NRA's decision not to designate a universal service provider for the provision of comprehensive directories and directory enquiry services.
+The scope of designated elements has been further reduced by the NRA's decision not to designate a universal service.
 The last designations expire at the end of December 2008, and it is expected that these services will continue to be provided by the market without a need for imposing obligations.